calgoclub/website/index.md

 # Welcome!

 We're a student-run organization dedicated to all things about go / weiqi / baduk.
-We're currently holding in-person meetings at Evans Hall 939 at 7pm on Thursdays.
+Our Fall 2023 meetings are at Evans Hall 939 at 7pm on Wednesdays.
 Come join us!

 ## Where you can find us